firmai/ImputeGAP/README.md

 ## Loading and Pre-processing

-The data management model is capable of loading any time series datasets in text format, provided they meet the following condition:
+The data management module allows to load any time series datasets in text format, given they follow this format: *(values, series)* with column separator: empty space, row separator: newline

 **(Values, Series)**: *Series are separated by spaces (` `), and values are separated by a carriage return (`\n`).*